College Readiness and Developmental Education

 Know your Scores!

-Regardless of your status, knowing your PERT score is great tool to help you choose your courses!
+Regardless of your status, knowing your PERT score is a great tool to help you choose your courses!

 The new Florida legislation requires colleges to offer different developmental educational options to all incoming students.
 The developmental education options designed by Polk State’s faculty allow you to tailor your college experience to the types of courses that best meet your needs, schedule, and learning preferences.